Difference between revisions of "Ndolwane Super Sounds" - Pindula

 ==Music Journey==

 Ndolwane Super Sounds is a Zimbabwean musical group originally from Ndolwane in Bulilima, Matabeleland South and established itself as a force to recon with in Bulawayo and Johannesburg, South Africa.
-The band carved its niche through such sizzling albums as Kulindawo, Zambani Likaphondo, Africa, Qiniso and Sunduza among others.[1]
+The band carved its niche through such sizzling albums as Kulindawo, Izambane Likapondo, Africa, Iqiniso and Sunduza among others.[1]
 Their music genre is popularly known by its legion of fans as Tshibilika.

 Background

 Ndolwane Super Sounds’ journey started as early as 1993, however it first traded as The Big Four which recorded one album entittled Noyana.
 By then the group comprised of Charles Ndebele (Zwane), Abson Bhule Ndebele, Oliver Honest Kamanga and Develop Moyo who did not feature occasionally.
-Between 1994-95 the group started expanding to include new talented faces like: Collen Moyo, Hlanganani Moyo, Smetch Khuphe , Martin Sibanda and Precious Nyathi.
-Then between 1997-1998 Obert Mvundla and Gallie Ncube joined the team shortly before Honest Kamanga left to form the now well known Shinning Fellows band.
+Between 1994-95 the group started expanding to include new talented faces like: Collen Moyo, Hlanganani Moyo, Smetch Khuphe, Martin Sibanda and Precious Nyathi and that is when they started using the name Ndolwane Super Sounds since the group members originated from Ndolwane area in Plumtree.
+Then between 1997-1998 Obert Mvundla, Anderson Nkomo and Gallie Ncube joined the team shortly before Honest Kamanga left in 1996 to form the now well known Shinning Fellows band.
 In 1997 the hit album Africa was then recorded.
 The group continued to grow despite losing Collen Moyo who also branched out to form African Brothers.
 Moreover the tragic loss of Abson Ndebele in January 2007,due to a road accident, meant that the frontline of Ndolwane was now left with Charles Ndebele and Martin Sibanda.

 Music Journey